PabloCaDa/agileApiTest/README.md

 **Users**: Only users with *admin permission* can manage this resource by doing the next actions:

     • List all users in DB.
-    • Get one user in concrete.
+    • Get a specific user.
     • Create a new costumer.
     • Update a costumer's information.
     • Delete a costumer in the DB